If you hold a Chase Sapphire Preferred credit card, you are eligible for the card’s travel insurance benefits when you use the card to book your trip.

 Chase Sapphire Preferred travel insurance provides reimbursement for specific expenses in certain travel situations, such as trip cancellations, interruptions, lost baggage, and more.
 However, what are its benefits compared to a standalone travel insurance policy?

-Let’s take a closer look at what Chase Sapphire Preferred trip insurance can cover for cardholders.
+Let’s take a closer look at what Chase Sapphire Preferred travel insurance can cover for cardholders.

 What Does Chase Sapphire Preferred Trip Insurance Cover?